Getbricked/MembershipUNOB/Readme.md

 ## JSON requirements

-Before running the program please create these following files!

-### "credentials.json" with this format:
+## Before you run main.py please create "credentials.json" with this format:

 ```json
 {